-M. HOW SUPPLIED
+M. How Supplied

 STERILE: FOR SINGLE USE ONLY.
-The LifeStern® SF Vascular Stent System is supplied sterile (by ethylene oxide gas) and is non-pyrogenic.
+The LIFESTENT® Vascular Stent System is supplied sterile (by ethylene oxide gas) and is nonpyrogenic.
 Do not resterilize and/or reuse the device.
+Do not use if the temperature exposure indicator (i.e., square label found on the pouch) is black as the unconstrained stent diameter may have been compromised.
+The temperature exposure indicator label should be grey and must be clearly visible on the pouch.
 Do not use if pouch is opened or damaged.
-Do not use the device after the "Use by" date specified on the label.
+Do not use the device after the "Use By" date specified on the label.
 For returned product or product issues, please contact Bard Peripheral Vascular at the address below: